altive/altive_lints/packages/altive_lints/README.md

 Reasons for adopting each lint rule.

+All lint rules disabled by altive_lints and their reasons can be found in [altive_lints.yaml](https://github.com/altive/altive_lints/blob/main/packages/altive_lints/lib/altive_lints.yaml).

 ### [public_member_api_docs](https://dart.dev/tools/linter-rules/public_member_api_docs)

 Even the best naming is difficult to grasp the big picture unless it is very simple.